BILL ANALYSIS

 SCALE Act

-HR8306 (SCALE Act) carries an AI-assessed market impact score of 4/10 with a neutral outlook for investors.
-This legislation directly affects NVIDIA ($NVDA), Advanced Micro Devices ($AMD), Intel ($INTC) and $SMCI.
-The primary sectors impacted are Technology and Defense.
+HR8306 (SCALE Act) has been assessed with a bearish outlook for investors.
+This legislation directly affects Advanced Micro Devices ($AMD), NVIDIA ($NVDA) and $SMCI.
+The primary sectors impacted are Technology.
 View the full bill text on Congress.gov.

 Market Sentiment